Mango Curry With Dumplings

 - 4 oz of baby spinach (more if you are a spinach lover)

-In a small saucepan using 1 1/4 cups of water and a pinch of salt, combine brown rice and bring to a boil.
+In a small saucepan bring 1 1/4 cups of water to a boil, anding a pinch of salt and brown rice.
 Reduce the heat to low and cover rice, cooking until all the water has been absorbed.
-This will be approximately 30 to 35 minutes, depending on gas or electric stove.
+Approximately 30 to 35 minutes, depending on gas or electric stove.

 Peel and dice the onion.
 Peel the mango.
 Carefully slice the flesh off the seed of the mango and then dice.
 Make two piles on cutting board as shown in the illustration above.